ASRagab/envctl/README.md

 ## How It Works

+### Streamlined Shell Integration

+envctl uses a **streamlined approach** where all environment-affecting commands output shell commands that you execute with `eval`.
+This ensures:

+- **Predictable behavior**: Commands always work the same way
+- **Maximum compatibility**: Works with any shell and environment

 ### Environment Management

-- **Loading**: When you load a profile, envctl backs up the current values of any environment variables that will be overwritten to `~/.envctl/backup.env`, then sets the new values.
+- **Loading**: When you load a profile, envctl generates shell commands that backup current values of environment variables to `~/.envctl/backup.env`, then set the new values.
-- **Unloading**: When you unload, it restores the original values from the backup file (or unsets variables that weren't previously set).
+- **Unloading**: When you unload, it generates commands that restore original values from the backup file (or unset variables that weren't previously set).
-- **State Tracking**: The tool keeps track of what's currently loaded in `~/.envctl/state.json`.
-- **Smart Backup**: Only variables that actually exist are backed up, ensuring clean environment restoration.
+- **Stateless Design**: No persistent state files - the backup file serves as both backup storage and state indicator.
+- **Smart Reload**: Loading the same profile again refreshes it by restoring from backup first, then setting new values.

 ### File Storage

 - Profiles are stored in `~/.envctl/profiles/` as JSON files
 - Each profile contains metadata (creation/update times) and the environment variables
-- State information is stored in `~/.envctl/state.json`
-- Environment backup is stored in `~/.envctl/backup.env` (only when a profile is loaded)
+- **Backup file** (`~/.envctl/backup.env`) serves dual purpose:
+  - Contains original environment variable values for restoration
+  - Includes profile marker (`# envctl-profile:name`) to track what's loaded
+- **No state.json**: Stateless design eliminates state synchronization issues

 ### Cross-Platform